-While the Federal Government does not have an official definition of "special needs," States define the term "special needs" differently for purposes of children's eligibility to receive Federal Adoption Assistance when adopted from the U.S. foster care system.
+The Federal Government does not have an official definition of "special needs;" therefore, each State defines the term differently for purposes of children's eligibility to receive Federal Adoption Assistance when adopted from the U.S. foster care system.
 Although some children with special needs may suffer from physical or mental disabilities, not all children with special needs require special education.
 Children may also qualify as having special needs if they are an older youth, from a specific ethnic background, part of a sibling group, or have a medical condition.
-In this section, you will find resources for families that have adopted children who qualify as special needs.
+In this section, you will find resources for families that have adopted children who qualify as having special needs.

 Gives access to the only national database of thousands of children available for adoption.

 Includes a range of adoption articles addressing disability issues.

 Holt International Magazine

 Lists some myths surrounding special needs adoption and the children who are waiting for families and explains why they are false.

 Special Needs in Children